The Benefits of Occupational Therapy

 By Bryan D. Vargo

 If your arthritis causes you to struggle with everyday tasks — from gripping your toothbrush to getting in and out of your car — occupational therapy, or OT, may be the solution.
-An occupational therapist can help you maximize your ability to do nearly any activity.
+An occupational therapist can help you maximize your ability to do nearly any activity and occupational therapy it is a key treatment guideline recommended for many types of arthritis by the American College of Rheumatology.

 “Occupational therapy is really looking at the world through occupation or whatever you need to be as independent as possible in your daily life,” explains Jeanine Beasley, an occupational therapist, certified hand specialist and professor in Grand Valley State University's Occupational Science and Therapy Department.